wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 **Q:**&ensp;What is wrong with asking for help when the work is worthy?

 **M:**&ensp;Where is the need of asking?
 It merely shows weakness and anxiety.
 Work on, and the universe will work with you.
 After all the very idea of doing the right thing comes to you from the unknown.
 Leave it to the unknown as far as the results go, just go through the necessary movements.
 You are merely one of the links in the long chain of causation.
 Fundamentally, all happens in the mind only.
 When you work for something whole-heartedly and steadily, it happens, for it is the function of the mind to make things happen.
-In reälity nothing is lacking and nothing is needed, all work is on the surface only.
+In reality nothing is lacking and nothing is needed, all work is on the surface only.
 In the depths there is perfect peace.
 All your problems arise because you have defined and therefore limited yourself.
 When you do not think yourself to be this or that, all conflict ceases.
 Any attempt to do something about your problems is bound to fail, for what is caused by desire can be undone only in freedom from desire.
 You have enclosed yourself in time and space, squeezed yourself into the span of a lifetime and the volume of a body and thus created the innumerable conflicts of life and death, pleasure and pain, hope and fear.
 You cannot be rid of problems without abandoning illusions.

 **Q:**&ensp;A person is naturally limited.

 **M:**&ensp;There is no such thing as a person.
 There are only restrictions and limitations.
 The sum total of these defines the person.
 You think you know yourself when you know *what* you are.
 But you never know *who* you are.
 The person merely appears to be, like the space within the pot appears to have the shape and volume and smell of the pot.
 See that you are not what you believe yourself to be.
 Fight with all the strength at your disposal against the idea that you are namable and describable.
 You are not.
 Refuse to think of yourself in terms of this or that.
 There is no other way out of misery, which you have created for yourself through blind acceptance without investigation.
 Suffering is a call for enquiry, all pain needs investigation.
 Don’t be too lazy to think.

-**Q:**&ensp;Activity is the essence of reälity.
+**Q:**&ensp;Activity is the essence of reality.
 There is no virtue in not working.
 Along with thinking something must be done.

 **M:**&ensp;To work in the world is hard, to refrain from all unnecessary work is even harder.

 **Q:**&ensp;For the person I am all this seems impossible.

 **M:**&ensp;What do you know about yourself?
-You can only be what you are in reälity; you can only appear what you are not.
+You can only be what you are in reality; you can only appear what you are not.
 You have never moved away from perfection.
 All idea of self-improvement is conventional and verbal.
 As the sun knows not darkness, so does the self know not the non-self.
 It is the mind, which by knowing the other, becomes the other.
 Yet the mind is nothing else but the self.
 It is the self that becomes the other, the not-self, and yet remains the self.
 All else is an assumption.
-Just as a cloud obscures the sun without in any way affecting it, so does assumption obscure reälity without destroying it.
-The very idea of destruction of reälity is ridiculous; the destroyer is always more real than the destroyed.
-Reälity is the ultimate destroyer.
+Just as a cloud obscures the sun without in any way affecting it, so does assumption obscure reality without destroying it.
+The very idea of destruction of reality is ridiculous; the destroyer is always more real than the destroyed.
+Reality is the ultimate destroyer.
 All separation, every kind of estrangement and alienation is false.
 All is one — this is the ultimate solution of every conflict.

 **Q:**&ensp;How is it that in spite of so much instruction and assistance we make no progress?

-**M:**&ensp;As long as we imagine ourselves to be separate personalities, one quite apart from another, we cannot grasp reälity which is essentially impersonal.
+**M:**&ensp;As long as we imagine ourselves to be separate personalities, one quite apart from another, we cannot grasp reality which is essentially impersonal.
 First we must know ourselves as witnesses only, dimensionless and timeless centres of observation, and then realise that immense ocean of pure awareness, which is both mind and matter and beyond both.

-**Q:**&ensp;Whatever I may be in reälity, yet I feel myself to be a small and separate person, one amongst many.
+**Q:**&ensp;Whatever I may be in reality, yet I feel myself to be a small and separate person, one amongst many.

 **M:**&ensp;Your beïng a person is due to the illusion of space and time; you imagine yourself to be at a certain point occupying a certain volume; your personality is due to your self-identification with the body.
 Your thoughts and feelings exist in succession, they have their span in time and make you imagine yourself, because of memory, as having duration.
-In reälity time and space exist in you; you do not exist in them.
+In reality time and space exist in you; you do not exist in them.
 They are modes of perception, but they are not the only ones.
 Time and space are like words written on paper; the paper is real, the words merely a convention.
 How old are you?

 **Q:**&ensp;Forty-eight!

 **M:**&ensp;What makes you say, “forty-eight”?
 What makes you say, “I am here”?
 Verbal habits born from assumptions.
-The mind creates time and space and takes its own creations for reälity.
+The mind creates time and space and takes its own creations for reality.
 All is here and now, but we do not see it.
 Truly, all is in me and by me.
 There is nothing else.
 The very idea of ‘else’ is a disaster and a calamity.

 **Q:**&ensp;What is the cause of personification, of self-limitation in time and space?